- Future Students

 The College of Science, Health and Engineering (CSHE) is comprised of 15 programs of study spread over 11 departments, all with steadily increasing student enrollments.

 Alumni and Development

 Eastern Washington University remains dedicated to providing a student-centered learning environment that promotes academic excellence and opportunity.
-At the College of Science, Health and Engineering (CSHE), our primary mission is to educate individuals to meet today's scientific and professional challenges and tomorrow's opportunities.
+At the College of Science, Technology, Engineering and Mathematics (CSTEM), our primary mission is to educate individuals to meet today's scientific and professional challenges and tomorrow's opportunities.
 But accomplishing that mission requires your participation.
 The university is focusing on four key areas where Eastern will build its big future and where you can direct your support.

 With enrollment now at more than 12,500, it's imperative student success remains our primary focus.
 EWU is dedicated to maintaining an environment where students will thrive.
 By creating greater access to student support services, Eastern is providing the necessary resources to support all students so they can earn their degree.